Mythology Baby Names Fit for a Goddess or Titan

 Acantha

 Acantha is a girl’s name of Greek origin, meaning “thorny.”
-In Greek mythology, Acantha was a nymph and Apollo’s lover, that he turned into an Acanthus plant after she scratched his face.
+In Greek mythology, Acantha was a nymph and Apollo’s lover, and he turned into an Acanthus plant after she scratched his face.

 Athene